 Now don’t immediately jump into this thing trying to tackle the places in life that you are the absolute worst at.
 I know you want to improve there, but chances are you are going to end up disappointed.

 Why not start with your strengths?
 What areas in life are you already good at?
 Where are you already kind of organized?
+If you are not sure where your strengths are, I recommend completing The Coaching Kit or purchasing the book Strengths Finder 2.0!

 Do you love cooking but aren’t making the time?